andey-robins/andey-robins.github.io/_posts/2019-08-23-Breaking-Games-for-Balance-2.md

 |Closers|Grandeur, God of Glory; Armor Upgrade?; Grandeur's Reckoning?|
 |Removal|Dematerialize; Place in the Pillory; Vanquish|
 |Card Advantage|Prepare for Battle?|

-Thoughts: I love how Grandeur feels like there are two distinct decks that come out of it.
-There's the defensive deck with defender, shield, and healing effects that relies on a big finisher to close out the game, and there's a tempo deck that cares about counters and the leader effect.
-This god feels like it might have the best identity of all of them.
-That being said, it seems like Grandeur is lacking big closers and would look to win through more tempo gameplay and war of attrition style games.

 ## Final Thoughts
 So at this point, I've examined every part of this game and it's time to start building decks and throwing them at each other to try to crack the meta-game wide open on day 0.
 Unfortunately, this blog post is already the longest one I've ever written, so we're going to go ahead and split the deck building into the next post!
 After that, I'll play a bunch of games and report back with my findings and tuned lists in a further post, and finally give a final verdict on my views of the meta-game of this unreleased, in design game, as well a discuss how I would go about changing the design to account for those systems.